duke-wyf/duke-wyf.github.io/_pages/Interests.md

 ——The beauty of the journey is found not in the destination, but in the scenery along the way.

 <h2>Music</h2>
+I like many genres of music, and my favorite American female singer is Taylor Swift.

+——Life was never worse, but never better.

 <h2>Soccer</h2>